Lamden/docs/docs/using_the_wallet.md

 To create a new account

 1. Open the Lamden extension in the browser
-2. Click on the `Holdings`
+2. Click on the `Accounts`
-3. At the right screen, select `Add Wallet.`
+3. At the right screen, select `Add Account.`
 4. Select `Create New`
 5. Enter Wallet Nickname (Optional)
 6. Click Save